I am good enough.

 Objectives

-queraum and the Wiener Gesundheitsförderung have been commissioned by the Fonds Gesundes Österreich with the project “I am good enough.
+queraum and the Wiener Gesundheitsförderung were commissioned by the Fonds Gesundes Österreich with the project “I am good enough.
 Diverse body images make us strong”.
-The Wiener Programm für Frauengesundheit (MA 24) and the Magistratsabteilung Bildung und Jugend (MA 13) will also collaborate in selected work packages.
-The project contributes to reduce bodyshaming, discrimination and negative body images in settings relevant to young people.
-“I am good enough” tackles these issues in a positive and empowering approach and focuses body diversity.
-The project objectives may be summarized as follows:
+The Wiener Programm für Frauengesundheit (MA 24) and the Magistratsabteilung Bildung und Jugend (MA 13) also collaborated in selected work packages.
+The project contributed to reduce bodyshaming, discrimination and negative body images in settings relevant to young people.
+“I am good enough” tackled these issues in a positive and empowering approach and focussed body diversity.
+The project activities:

-• Young people deal critically and creatively with beauty ideals and body standards as presented by the media.
+• Young people dealt critically and creatively with beauty ideals and body standards as presented by the media.

-• Young people reflect upon the meaning of (self-)acceptance in diversity and the project raises awareness for the relation between body images and well-being (health literacy).
+• Young people reflected upon the meaning of (self-)acceptance in diversity and the project raised awareness for the relation between body images and well-being (health literacy).

-• Young people understand the concepts of body positivity and body neutrality and know how to apply them to their daily lives.
+• Young people were introduced to the concepts of body positivity and body neutrality and learnt how to apply them to their daily lives.

-• Young people (aged 15–19) co-create the project (participation) and do not only deal with body images but also see themselves as competent and influential (empowerment).
+• Young people (aged 15–19) co-created the project (participation) and did not only deal with body images but also experienced themselves as competent and influential (empowerment).

-• Relevant adults (e.g. parents) and multipliers are informed and sensitized about the importance of body images for the mental health of young people (capacity building).
+• Relevant adults (e. g. parents) and multipliers were informed and sensitized about the importance of body images for the mental health of young people (capacity building).

-• The project not only reaches its participants but also other young people and adults via an information and awareness campaign.
+• The project not only reached its participants but also other young people and adults via an information and awareness campaign.

 Implementation

-queraum carries out the project together with the Wiener Gesundheitsförderung.
-In workshops that are developed participatively with young people aged 15–19, younger boys and girls (aged 12–14) subsequently deal with body images and develop creative projects.
-In addition to the work with the younger target group, trainings for relevant adults (e.g. parents) and multipliers (e.g. teachers, youth workers) are developed.
-Additional target groups are reached via an information and awareness campaign.
+queraum carried out the project together with the Wiener Gesundheitsförderung.
+In workshops that were developed participatively with young people aged 15–19, boys and girls (aged 12–14) subsequently dealt with body images and developed creative projects.
+In addition to the work with the younger target group, trainings for relevant adults (e. g. parents) and multipliers (e. g. teachers, youth workers) were carried out.
+Additional target groups were reached via an information and awareness campaign.

 Your contact